Understanding Grief and Adaptation

 In 1969, Swiss-American psychiatrist Elisabeth Kübler-Ross introduced a model for grief in her book “On Death and Dying.”
 Her ground-breaking model describes the often repeated “5 Stages of Grief” as denial, anger, bargaining, depression and acceptance.
 It is important to realize her model for grief addressed those plagued with terminal illness such as cancer.
-This model could apply to both the person with cancer and their survivors.
+This model applied to those with cancer and was not intended for survivors.
 However, the applicability of this model is a point of contention, and rightly so, when universally applied to situations outside of terminal illnesses, especially in chronic pain management.
-Ross’ model has a somewhat sequential or linear series of experiences through which one must work before arriving at the last stage called “acceptance.”
+Ross’ model has a somewhat sequential or linear series of experiences through which one must work before supposedly arriving at the last stage called “acceptance.”

 Others interpret or view Ross’ model of the five stages to that of a roller coaster ride, starting with denial.
 The “ride” cycles through anger, bargaining and depression multiple times and in no particular order before the rides ends at acceptance.

 Kübler-Ross makes the clarification in her book, stating, “The stages have evolved since their introduction, and they’ve been very misunderstood over the last few decades.
 They were never meant to help tuck messy emotions into neat packages.
 They are responses to loss that many people have, but they are not a typical response to loss as there is no typical loss.
 Our grief is as individual as our lives… They are not stops on some linear timeline in grief.
 Not everyone goes through all of them or goes in a prescribed order.”